Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of adic spaces

 \begin{cor} Let $X$ be a locally noetherian quasi-Stein space.
 Then for any adic affinoid subspace $U$ of $X$, the morphism $\calO(X) \to \calO(U)$ is flat. \end{cor} \begin{proof} Choose $U_i$ as in Definition~\ref{D:quasi-Stein}; by Lemma~\ref{L:rational localization is flat}, it suffices to check the case where $U = U_i$ for some $i$.
 Put $A = \calO(X)$, $A_i = \calO(U_i)$, and let $I$ be a finitely generated ideal of $A$.
 Then $IA_i$ is a finitely generated ideal of $A_i$; by Lemma~\ref{L:rational localization is flat} again, $IA_i \otimes_{A_i} A_j \cong IA_j$.
 Let $I'$ be the inverse limit of the $IA_i$; then $I' \subseteq A$ by the left exactness of inverse limits, and evidently $I \subseteq I'$.
 By Corollary~\ref{C:local generators}, we must in fact have $I = I'$; hence by Corollary~\ref{C:quasi-Stein tensor}, the map $I \otimes_A A_i \to IA_i$ is an isomorphism.
 This implies that $A \to A_i$ is flat. \end{proof}

-\begin{remark} In the stably uniform case, we would expect an analogue of Corollary~\ref{C:quasi-Stein flat} based on Theorem~\ref{T:weak flatness}, but we have not been able to derive a general result.
+\begin{remark} In general, we would expect an analogue of Corollary~\ref{C:quasi-Stein flat} based on Theorem~\ref{T:weak flatness}, but we have not been able to derive a general result.
 Instead, we will treat individual cases as they arise. \end{remark}